Voluntary Administration May Save Your Business

 Following that, he will start his investigations and report to the creditors and invite them to the first meeting held within the first eight (8) business days.

-After the first meeting, the administrator will then conduct a very detailed investigation into the problems of the company and the financial position.
+After the first meeting, the administrator will then conduct a very detailed investigation into the problems of the company and its financial position.

 He will also report to creditors on any proposal made by the directors and whether, in his opinion, the proposal should be accepted or whether the company should be liquidated.